IPv4 Addresses and VPC

 Once the Port-Forwarding rule is created, you can view its details by following these steps:

-- In the dialog box, you can view the virtual machine where this rule is configured, along with the private and public port range mappings.
+- In this window, you can view the Instance where this rule is configured, along with the private and public port range mappings.

 To test if port-forwarding is configured correctly, use the public IP to SSH into the virtual machine the IP forwards to.